-- page-track: mysqlbackup looks for changed pages in the InnoDB data files that have been modified since the last backup using the page tracking functionality on the server and then copies them.
-This is potentially the fastest way for mysqlbackup to create incremental backups.
-Even with this value set, the page tracking functionality is only used when certain requirements are satisfied; see Incremental Backup Using Page Tracking for details. - full-scan: mysqlbackup scans all InnoDB data files in the server's data directory to find pages that have been changed since the last backup and copies them. - optimistic: mysqlbackup only scans for changed pages in the InnoDB data files that have been modified since the last backup and then copies them.
-In general, optimistic incremental backups are faster than full-scan ones when not many tables in the database have been modified;

-however a few restrictions apply to this feature.
-See Full-scan versus Optimistic Incremental Backup for details.
+- full-scan: mysqlbackup scans all InnoDB data files in the server data directory to find pages that have been changed since the last backup, and copies them.
+This is the default prior to MySQL Enterprise Backup 8.0.18. - optimistic: mysqlbackup scans only for changed pages in the InnoDB data files that have been modified since the last backup and then copies them.
+In general, optimistic incremental backups are faster than full-scan backups when not many tables in the database have been modified.
+Some restrictions apply when this option is employed; see Full-scan versus Optimistic Incremental Backup.